pnp/cli-microsoft365/docs/docs/cmd/spo/navigation/navigation-node-add.md

 `--audienceIds [audienceIds]`
 : Comma-separated list of group IDs that will be used for audience targeting.
 The limit is 10 ids per navigation node.

+`--openInNewWindow`
+: Set, if the link has to be opened in a new window.

 --8<-- "docs/cmd/_global.md"

 ## Remarks